 -p option to specify the port you want connect to.
-For this example we will use port 2222:
+For instance, you can tell

-After that we were prompted for the password of the user example, and we then got a command line prompt on the remote server.
+After that we were prompted for the user’s password, and we then got a command line prompt on the remote server.

-Once you are logged in to the server you can start exploring the shell environment.
+Once you are logged in you can start exploring the shell environment.
 Here are some commands you might want to run: